Undergraduate Information and Degree Requirements

 The Transfer Connection Program provides students enrolled at the community college an adviser from UNI to help plan a course of study at the community college.
 In addition, other partnerships, known as articulation agreements, have been developed between UNI and all Iowa community colleges for specific UNI baccalaureate degree programs.
 These agreements show specific courses that need to be taken at each school to complete a program.
 If available, an articulation agreement typically results in the quickest route to graduation for a transfer student.

-UNI has developed numerous articulation agreements between Associate of Applied Science (A.A.S.) programs at the community colleges and majors in the Department of Applied Engineering & Technical Management at UNI, which allows for a greater number of Career-Technical credits to transfer.
-Additionally, UNI has developed an Elementary Education 2+2 Program.
+UNI has developed numerous articulation agreements between Associate of Applied Science (A.A.S.) programs at the community colleges and majors in the Department of Applied Engineering at UNI, which allows for a greater number of Career-Technical credits to transfer.
+Additionally, UNI has developed an online Elementary Education and Early Childhood Education Online Transfer Program.
 Students in this program can earn an A.A. or A.S. degree from an Iowa community college, or have completed a similar set of courses at another institution.
-Since most Elementary Education 2+2 students are place bound or career changing, the UNI course schedule of the Elementary Education 2+2 Program is offered through our Online and Distance Education Department.
-The Elementary Education 2+2 Program offers B.A. degrees in Elementary Education or Elementary/Middle Level Education dual majors.
-Minors currently available include Early Childhood Education, Literacy Education, and Social & Emotional Learning with more in development.
-Called the Elementary Education 2+2 Program, however, the time to complete the degree may take more than 4 years depending on individual circumstances.
+The UNI course schedule for the online programs are offered through our Online and Distance Education Department.
+The Elementary Education and Early Childhood Education Online Transfer Program offers B.A. degrees in Elementary Education, Early Childhood Education or Elementary/Middle Level Education dual majors.
 For more information contact the UNI Office of Admissions, Cedar Falls, IA; Phone 319-273-2281.

 Army Reserve Officers' Training Corps (ROTC)